-- 4151 the operational environment, or the test environment may be delivered as part of the - system to become operational.
-This is not feasible for the SOA ecosystem as a whole.
-4152 - 4153 SOA services must be testable in the environment and under the conditions that can be - 4154 encountered in the operational SOA ecosystem.
-As the ecosystem is in a state of - constant change, so some level of testing is continuous through the lifetime of the 4155 - 4156 service, leveraging utility services used by the ecosystem infrastructure to monitor its - 4157 own health and respond to situations that could lead to degraded performance.
-This - implies the test resources must incorporate aspects of the SOA paradigm, and a 4158 - category of services may be created to specifically support and enable effective 4159 - 4160 monitoring and continuous testing for resources participating in the SOA ecosystem. - 4161 While SOA within an enterprise may represent a more constrained and predictable - operational environment, the composability and unanticipated use aspects are highly 4162 - touted within the enterprise.
-The expanded perspective on testing may not be as 4163 - demanding within an enterprise but fuller consideration of the ecosystem enables the 4164 - 4165 enterprise to be more responsive should conditions change.
+- 3602 components.
+Note, those components are used at the locations where they individually reside and are not - typically duplicated for the new solution.
+The new solution may itself be offered as a SOA service, and a - 3604 consumer of the service composition representing the new solution may be totally unaware of the 3605 component services being used.
+(See section 4.3.4 for further discussion on service compositions.) - Another difference from traditional testing is that the distributed, unbounded nature of the SOA ecosystem makes it unlikely to have an isolated test environment that duplicates the operational environment.
+A traditional testing approach often makes use of a test system that is identical to the eventual operational system but isolated for testing.
+After testing is successfully completed, the tested entity would be migrated to the operational environment, or the test environment may be delivered as part of the system to become operational.
+This is not feasible for the SOA ecosystem as a whole. - 3612 SOA services must be testable in the environment and under the conditions that can be encountered in - the operational SOA ecosystem.
+As the ecosystem is in a state of constant change, so some level of - testing is continuous through the lifetime of the service, leveraging utility services used by the ecosystem - 3615 infrastructure to monitor its own health and respond to situations that could lead to degraded - 3616 performance.
+This implies the test resources must incorporate aspects of the SOA paradigm, and a 3617 category of services may be created to specifically support and enable effective monitoring and - 3618 continuous testing for resources participating in the SOA ecosystem. - 2010 continuous testing for resources participating in the SOA ecosystem. - 3619 While SOA within an enterprise may represent a more constrained and predictable operational - environment, the composability and unanticipated use aspects are highly touted within the enterprise.
+The expanded perspective on testing may not be as demanding within an enterprise but fuller - 3622 consideration of the ecosystem enables the enterprise to be more responsive should conditions change.

-5.4.3 Elements of SOA Testing 4166
+3623 5.4.3 Elements of SOA Testing

-- 4167 IEEE-829 identifies fundamental aspects of testing, and many of these should carry - over to SOA testing: in particular, the identification of what is to be tested, how it is to be 4168 - tested, and by whom the testing is to be done.
-While IEEE-829 identifies a suggested 4169 - 4170 document tree, the availability of these documents in the SOA ecosystem is discussed - 4171 below.
+3624 IEEE-829 identifies fundamental aspects of testing, and many of these should carry over to SOA testing: 3625 in particular, the identification of what is to be tested, how it is to be tested, and by whom the testing is to 3626 be done.
+While IEEE-829 identifies a suggested document tree, the availability of these documents in the 3627 SOA ecosystem is discussed below.

-4172 5.4.3.1 What is to be Tested
+3628 5.4.3.1 What is to be Tested